Fun Ways to Explore Alpena Michigan in the Winter

-Tucked away in northeast Michigan along the shores of Lake Huron, Alpena may be one of Michigan’s best-kept secrets.
+Tucked away in northeast Michigan along the shores of Lake Huron, Alpena may be one of Michigan’s best-kept secrets, and I love visiting this pecial spot all year round.
 Alpena in the winter is especially pretty, surrounded by soft white snow and glistening ice.

+Sure, the spring, summer, and fall, the water provides endless opportunities for swimming and splashing along the beautiful beaches.
 The parks and lighthouses along the shoreline and further inland provide even more chances for outdoor exploration.
-There’s endless miles of hiking and biking trails.

 Visit Ocqueoc Falls